Please select the category you are interested in learning more about.

 The Hubert Scholars Program provides academic internships in public service, while the Atlanta Semester focuses on women, leadership and social change.
 Learn more about internships and experiential learning at Agnes Scott.

 Agnes Scott provides a full range of activities, including competitive athletics, intramural clubs, recreational athletics, academic clubs, musical groups, publications, service organizations, social clubs, religious groups and political alliances.
 Membership varies by organization but generally is open to any interested student.
 Learn more about student life at Agnes Scott.

 Agnes Scott requires all students, except Woodruff Scholars, to live in campus housing.
 Any exception must be approved by the dean of students.
 Students in the Atlanta area who live with their parent(s)/guardian(s) may apply for approval to commute.
 A variety of options are available to students based on their class standing, from traditional residence halls to theme houses and apartment living.
 Learn more about Residence Life at Agnes Scott.

 Can I have a car on campus?

 All students, including first-years, may bring a car to campus.
 You must purchase a parking permit at the beginning of the school year from the Department of Public Safety.
 Cars are not necessary to get around campus, though.
-On our one-hundred acre campus, it takes a maximum of 10 minutes to walk anywhere.
-Additionally, the city public transportation system, MARTA, is a 10-minute walk from campus in the city of Decatur.
+On our 100-acre campus, it takes a maximum of 10 minutes to walk anywhere.
+Additionally, the city public transportation system, MARTA, has a train station in downtown Decatur, a 10-minute walk from campus.
 MARTA can take you to the airport and to many of the places you want to go in metro Atlanta.

 What is orientation like?